NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet.exe-Credential-Providers.md

 NuGet.exe Credential Providers must follow the naming convention `CredentialProvider*.exe`., and each Credential Provider must:

-a) Determine whether it can provide credentials for the targeted URI before initiating credential acquisition.
+1. Determine whether it can provide credentials for the targeted URI before initiating credential acquisition.
 If the plugin cannot supply credentials for the targeted source, then it should return status code 1 and supply no credentials.

-b) Not modify nuget.config (i.e. by setting credentials there).
+2. Not modify nuget.config (i.e. by setting credentials there).

-c) Handle HTTP Proxy configuration on their own.
+3. Handle HTTP Proxy configuration on their own.
 The CredentialService will not pass HTTP Proxy configuration information to the plugin.

-d) Encode stdout responses using UTF-8 encoding.
+4. Encode stdout responses using UTF-8 encoding.

 ### NuGet.exe Credential Provider Input Parameters

 <table>
     <th>Input parameter</th>
     <th>Description</th>
     <tr>
         <td>Uri{value}</td>
         <td>The package source Uri for which credentials will be filled.</td>